MarcelBostelaar/FederatedArchive/devnotes.md

 - [x] Implement api
 - [ ] Implement download jobs
   - [] Check that scheduled remote jobs are finished when syncing
+- [ ] Add special endpoint for adding a remote (you need its id)
+- [ ] Add code to automatically try http or https in a url request in the api
+- [ ] Implement urllib.parse (function quote) to the url args

 ## Not MVP